apache/flink/docs/content/docs/ops/state/state_backends.md

-Possible values for the config entry are *hashmap* (HashMapStateBackend), *rocksdb* (EmbeddedRocksDBStateBackend), or the fully qualified class name of the class that implements the state backend factory {{< gh_link file="flink-runtime/src/main/java/org/apache/flink/runtime/state/StateBackendFactory.java" name="StateBackendFactory" >}}, such as `org.apache.flink.contrib.streaming.state.EmbeddedRocksDBStateBackendFactory` for EmbeddedRocksDBStateBackend.
+Possible values for the config entry are *hashmap* (HashMapStateBackend), *rocksdb* (EmbeddedRocksDBStateBackend), or the fully qualified class name of the class that implements the state backend factory {{< gh_link file="flink-runtime/src/main/java/org/apache/flink/runtime/state/StateBackendFactory.java" name="StateBackendFactory" >}}, such as `org.apache.flink.state.rocksdb.EmbeddedRocksDBStateBackendFactory` for EmbeddedRocksDBStateBackend.

 The `execution.checkpointing.dir` option defines the directory to which all backends write checkpoint data and meta data files.
 You can find more details about the checkpoint directory structure [here]({{< ref "docs/ops/state/checkpoints" >}}#directory-structure).